San Francisco Belt Railroad: Locomotives

-During its years of operation the railroad had 12 steam locomotives and 6 ALCO diesel engines:
+During its years of operation, the railroad had 12 steam locomotives and six ALCO diesel engines:

 Special trains

 Over the years, the belt railroad's tracks hosted several noteworthy locomotives and trains.

-In 1948 the first Freedom Train made an appearance on the State Belt Railroad.
+In 1948, the first Freedom Train made an appearance on the State Belt Railroad.

-In 1949, the California Zephyr was positioned near the Ferry Building for its inaugural ceremony.
+The California Zephyr was positioned near the Ferry Building for its inaugural ceremony in 1949.

-In 1951, the Maritime Museum brought an early 4-4-0 steam locomotive and consist to the belt, as part of the museum’s grand opening.
+In 1951, the Maritime Museum brought an early 4-4-0 steam locomotive and its consist to the SFBR, as part of the museum’s grand opening.

+The first civilian passenger excursion train operated over the road on July 21, 1956.

-In 1971, the Flying Scotsman concluded its American tour by shuttling back and forth on a stretch of track adjacent to the Embarcadero and near Fisherman's Wharf.
-Owner Alan Peglar ran out of funds and the locomotive spent most of 1972 stored at an army base in Stockton, California.
+In 1972, the Flying Scotsman concluded its American tour by shuttling back and forth on a stretch of track adjacent to the Embarcadero and near Fisherman's Wharf.
+Its owner, Alan Pegler, ran out of funds and the Flying Scotsman spent most of 1972 stored at an army base in Stockton, California.

-In 1975, the American Freedom Train pulled by ex-Southern Pacific Daylight locomotive #4449 visited San Francisco.
-For public viewing, the train's cars were switched to the Presidio by the belt line.
-The locomotive itself remained on display at Aquatic Park near the foot of Hyde Street.
+In November of 1975, the American Freedom Train, pulled by former Southern Pacific locomotive No. 4449, visited San Francisco.
+For public viewing, the train's cars were switched to the Presidio by the Belt line.
+No. 4449 itself remained on display at Aquatic Park near the foot of Hyde Street.

-In March of 1977, the Canadian Pacific Royal Hudson #2860 visited the State Belt while heading down to Los Angeles.
+In March of 1977, Canadian Pacific Royal Hudson No. 2860 visited the State Belt while heading to Los Angeles.

 In 1987, the tracks along the Embarcadero just south of Sansome Street hosted Railfair ’87.
-Diesel locomotives and steam locomotives including V&T's J.W.
-Bowker (2-4-0 locomotive) were on display.
+Diesel and steam locomotives, including V&T's J.W.
+Bowker (a 2-4-0 locomotive), were on display.

-Steam Locomotive Number Four
+Steam Locomotive #4

-Currently Locomotive #4 is being restored by the San Francisco Trains group, with larger plans to change the old Bayshore Roundhouse, originally owned by Southern Pacific, to a historic community destination.
+Currently, locomotive #4 is being restored by the San Francisco Trains group, with larger plans to change the old Bayshore Roundhouse, originally owned by Southern Pacific, to a historic community destination.
 Due to work on the Roundhouse, it has been listed on the National Register of Historic Places.